 - Demmitt said the town is also waiving the $10 fee for any town bill payments made over the phone.
 She said the town would like to encourage residents to make payments online, over the phone, via mail or at the dropbox outside the town hall.

-- Pending approval by the town council Tuesday, Christiansburg also aims to increase the discount for timely meals and lodging tax payments from 3% to 10%.
-The discount increase will be in effect for March and April.
+- Christiansburg temporarily increased the discount for timely meals and lodging tax payments from 3% to 10%.
+The discount increase will be in effect for March, April, and May.
 Christiansburg will also waive penalties.

 - In addition to temporarily suspending utility disconnections due to delinquent bills, Blacksburg is giving restaurants and hotels some leeway with their meals and lodging tax payments.

-- Town Manager Marc Verniel said Wednesday that the town is still requiring those businesses to file their meals and lodging tax returns but waiving late payment penalties and interest.
+- Town Manager Marc Verniel said that the town is still requiring those businesses to file their meals and lodging tax returns, but it is waiving late payment penalties and interest through June.

 - Police Chief Anthony Wilson said the department has implemented a minimum 6-foot social distancing policy for officers out on calls.

 - For trash and recycling collections, Verniel said Waste Industries — the company Blacksburg contracts for waste and recycling collection — is implementing its own safety practices.
 The bin pickup tool on the company’s trucks, however, allows their collectors to remain in the vehicle, he said.

 - County officials strongly discouraged residents from visiting county facilities and encouraged them to use online information and contact methods instead.

 - Tax and other payments, as well as forms and applications, can be left in the brown drop box in front of the county administration building on Bernard Drive.

 - The county social services department on Main Street in Salem is closed to the public, but those in need can apply for benefits online, and the drive-through behind the building is open and can be used to drop off applications.